vince-lam/vince-lam.github.io/_posts/2023-09-21-anomaly-detection-intro.md

 In this beginner-friendly post I’ll introduce the concept of **anomaly detection**, also known as outlier detection, focusing on the popular technique of **density estimation**.
 This introductory guide is the first post of a mini series of 3 posts, where in upcoming posts I'll share the most cutting-edge anomaly detection methods used across industries.

 ### What is anomaly detection?
 Anomaly detection is the process of identifying patterns in data that do not follow expected behaviour.
-These atypical patterns are called anomalies or outliers.
+These atypical patterns are called anomalies or **outliers**.

 * **Anomalies:** Also known as outliers or unusual examples.
 These are the unexpected events in data.
-* **Normal examples:** These are the typical, expected data points.
+* **Normal examples:** These are the typical, expected data points - also known as **inliers**.

 Outliers themselves can fall under different categories:
 * **Outliers:** Brief and irregular patterns in the data.